peterwalkley/peterwalkley/README.md

-## Peter Walkley - Java Software Development Specialist at Amdocs OSS Division
+# Peter Walkley - Java Software Development Specialist at Amdocs OSS Division

-### Summary
+## Summary
+A "Hands on" Java technical lead with a long track record of successful deliveries to production.
+I work closely with many levels of the customer as a trusted subject matter expert to deliver operational systems supporting the phone and internet services of millions of people worldwide.

+Technology keywords: Java, J2EE, AWS, microservices, Docker, Kubernetes, Helm, X.500 / LDAP, PKI / X.509, Oracle, Postgres, OSS/J, Spring, Quarkus, JMS, Kafka, XML & XSLT, SOAP, REST, JSON, Agile, Devops

+## Experience
+### Software Development Specialist - Amdocs - Nov 99 - Present
-Java software development specialist in the activation line working with tier 1 Telco customers.
-The primary focus is activation of end customer devices and services on the telco network, including cable modems, phone handsets, sim cards, voicemail, fixed & wireless lines, billing and charging capture.
+OSS division works with Telecommunication Providers to provide activation of end customer devices and related services on the Telco network: including cable & DSL modems, phone handsets, SIM & eSIM, voicemail, fixed & wireless line, billing and charging capture.
+This requires integration with multiple third party network technology providers such as Comptel, Ericsson, Huawei, Nokia, Siemens and customer proprietary systems.

-Main technologies used: Java core, J2EE, X.500, LDAP, PKI, Oracle, Postgres, JMS, OSS/J, AWS, microservices, docker, Kubernetes, Helm, Quarkus, XML/XSLT, JMS, MQ Series, Kafka, SOAP, REST, JSON.

-### Experience
-#### Software Development Specialist - Amdocs - Nov 99 - Present
-Joined Jacobs Rimell as a contractor then became permanent in September 2001.
-Jacobs Rimell was acquired by Amdocs in April 2008.
-Primary role is development and maintenance of delivery projects for key customers.
-Additional responsibilities across multiple customers and for enhancement of core capabilities include:
+My role is software design, development and maintenance of delivery projects for key customers.
+Additional responsibilities across multiple accounts and for enhancement of core capabilities include:
-* Working with product architecture team to design and specify new features
+* Working with product architecture team to design and develop new features
-* Technical expertise to support bids for new customers
+* Deep dive troubleshooting when support specialists are unable to resolve a problem
-* Mentoring and training developers, UK and offshore
+* Mentoring and training developers, UK, customer site and offshore
-* Estimation and reporting to provide input to project management
-* Cross project domain, design and development knowledge
+* Cross project and line of business design and development expertise
+* Support bids for new customers including PoC demonstrations and cost estimates

-Major customer delivery projects:
+Sample delivery projects:

-##### Cloud Migration and Legacy Consolidation Project – Major Telco in Germany
+#### Cloud Migration and Legacy Consolidation Project – Vodafone Germany
-Currently working as a technical lead developer and customer bridgehead on a multiyear project to rationalise legacy systems and migrate to AWS, covering both cable and voice lines of business.
+Jun 2019 - Present.
+Technical lead developer and customer bridgehead on a multiyear project to rationalise legacy systems and migrate to cloud native AWS Kubernetes microservice architecture, covering both cable and voice lines of business.
+Agile (SAFE) teams are mixed Vodafone and vendor members that cover full devops of design, development, test, deploy (through to production) and third line customer support.

-##### EU wide Telco and Cable provider with headquarters in The Netherlands
+#### Telefonica Argentina, Chile and Peru
+Lead for customisation and rollout of the AUA weblogic based product line to support mobile provisioning for all three countries plus fixed-line voice provisioning for Argentina.

+#### Liberty Global (formerly known as UPC)
-Development lead for customisation and delivery of the APS/AUA suite into over 10 country affiliates.
-APS manages the provisioning of voice and high speed data services for Internet Service Providers.
-APS began as a proprietary middleware based solution and migrated to weblogic.
+Lead for customisation and delivery of the APS/AUA suite into 11 country affiliates.
+APS manages the provisioning of voice and high speed data services.
+It began as a proprietary middleware based solution and migrated to weblogic.
 Team varied in size from 1 to 7 developers based on workload.

-##### South American Telco
-Development lead for customisation and rollout of the AUA product line to support mobile and fixed-line voice provisioning to three countries in South America and ad-hoc assistance to a fourth.
 ___
-#### Contract Java Software Developer - Sun Microsystems - Jan 1999 - Oct 1999
+### Contract Java Software Developer - Sun Microsystems - Jan 1999 - Oct 1999
 Joined an in-house team to help develop an internal system used to track Sun's loan, demonstration and hire equipment to third parties.
 ___
-#### Contract Java Software Developer - InterClear - Sep 1997 - Nov 1998
+### Contract Java Software Developer - InterClear - Sep 1997 - Nov 1998
-Java server-side development using NetDynamics and Oracle 8 to build the public website of InterClear to issue PKI based server and personal digital certificates.
+Java server-side development using NetDynamics and Oracle 8 to build the public website of InterClear - a digital Certificate Authority issuing X.509 SSL server and personal identity certificates.
-InterClear was a Certificate Authority started as a joint venture between CardClear PLC and JCP Computer Services.
-It was later bought by De La Rue.
 ___
-#### Software Engineer - ICL Financial Services - Jan 1995 - Aug 1997
+### Software Engineer - ICL Financial Services - Jan 1995 - Aug 1997
-Recruited as a C++ object oriented software specialist for an R&D project to develop techniques and technologies to build a distributed computing framework.
+Recruited as a C++ OO specialist for an R&D project to prototype techniques and tools to build a distributed computing framework / Service Oriented Architecture.
-In current technology this would be called a Service Oriented Architecture.
-Cross-trained to learn java and then became Technical team leader of 5 other java developers who built the online PC Banking Service for FirstDirect.
+Cross-trained to learn java and then promoted to team leader of 5 other developers to build the first online PC Banking Service for FirstDirect.
 ___
-#### Software Developer - April Training Executive Ltd - Aug 1985 - Dec 1994
+### Software Developer - April Training Executive Ltd - Aug 1985 - Dec 1994
-Summer job whilst at Imperial College, then full time on graduation.

-Lead developer for the Executive, Entrepreneur and Trader products.
-These are Business Simulations for Management Training that model a competitive marketplace for participants to run their own business.
-Development began in BASIC, then was later migrated to C and C++ for a more robust and scalable platform.

-Delivered training courses to customers using the software as part of management training programmes.
+C/C++ Developer for the Executive, Entrepreneur and Trader Management Training Business Simulations.
+Delivered training courses to customers using the simulations as part of management training programmes.

-Designed and developed the Finance, Marketing and Quality extensions alongside key customers.

-### Education
+## Education
-#### Imperial College - Bsc(Eng) Computer Science
+* Imperial College - BSc(Eng) Computer Science 1988
-#### The King's School Chester
+*  The King's School Chester:
     * A levels: Maths, Physics, Chemistry, General Studies
     * O Levels: Maths, Further Maths, Physics, Chemistry, Biology, English Language, English Literature, French, Latin, Geography